barcelonafreesoftware/logistics/README.md

 It generates a poster.pdf file in the current directory.

 ### Requirements
+The `generaposter.py` script needs python3 and Inkscape.

-You need to have the following fonts in your system:
+You also need to have the following fonts in your system:

 - [Hipster Script Pro](https://www.myfonts.com/fonts/sudtipos/hipster-script-pro/)
 - [Oxygen](http://www.fontsquirrel.com/fonts/oxygen)